WalletConnect/walletconnect-docs/docs/web/chat/usage.md

 import { SyncClient, SyncStore } from "@walletconnect/sync-client";
 import { ChatClient } from "@walletconnect/chat-client";

-// Initialize core separely to allow sharing it between sync and chat const core = new Core({
+// Initialize core separately to allow sharing it between sync and chat const core = new Core({
   projectId: "<YOUR PROJECT ID>",
 })